-Shane Ryan in the men’s 50m backstroke final during day five of the European Short Course Swimming Championships, in Glasgow.
-Photograph: Ian Rutherford/PA Wire
+Shane Ryan took Ireland's second bronze medal of the week in the men's 50 metres backstroke on the final day of competition at the European Short Course (SC) Championships in Glasgow.

 The 25-year-old, the world SC bronze medallist in 2018, snatched the bronze in a blanket finish behind Russia’s rising star Kliment Kolesnikov and the German Christian Diener.